ionelmc/coinop-py/README.md

-Coinop: python crypto currency conveniences
+coinop-py: python crypto currency conveniences

-coinop is still beta code but is in active development; bug reports and patches welcomed.
+coinop-py is still beta code but is in active development.
+Bug reports and patches welcome.

 Installing Coinop: